-Owners of existing quarries currently operating under the TPDES Multi-Sector General Permit (MSGP), TXR050000 and/or the TPDES Construction General Permit, TXR150000, and in accordance with 30 TAC §311.82(a), shall submit an NOI and other required documents for authorization under this general permit within 90 days of the issuance date of this general permit.
-During the period of time between NOI submittal and authorization provided by the Executive Director, as a requirement of this TPDES general permit, the quarry must continue to meet the conditions and requirements of the TPDES MSGP and/or Construction General Permit.
+Operators of existing quarries authorized under TPDES John Graves Scenic Riverway General Permit TXG500000 (effective on December 15, 2008), must submit a NOI to renew authorization or a NOT to terminate coverage under the previous general permit within 90 days of the effective date of this general permit.
+During this interim period, as a requirement of this TPDES permit, the operator must continue to meet the conditions and requirements of the previous general permit.